 The cost for the event is $35 for individuals and registration is required.
 Please register on Chatham’s website.
 If interested in sponsoring the event or purchasing a table, please contact Diarra Clarke at firstname.lastname@example.org.

 The event is sponsored by The Black Student Union and the Multicultural Affairs Department.
 Continue reading

 PITTSBURGH: World renowned historian and award-winning author, Doris Kearns Goodwin, will deliver a public lecture at the Campbell Memorial Chapel on Chatham’s Shadyside Campus at 6:00 pm on April 17, 2018.
 Kearns Goodwin is the featured speaker for the 2018 Elsie Hillman Chair in Women and Politics at Chatham University.

 Additional information and registration for the public lecture is available on the Pennsylvania Center for Women and Politics website.

-PITTSBURGH: On Friday, February 9th, at 7 p.m. in the Mellon Living Room, on Chatham University’s Shadyside campus, the Chatham University MFA in Creative Writing Program proudly presents The Small Door of Your Death, a poetry collection written by Sheryl St. Germain, published by Autumn House Press.
+PITTSBURGH: On Friday, February 9th, at 7 p.m. in the Welker Room in the James Laughlin Music Hall, on Chatham University’s Shadyside campus, the Chatham University MFA in Creative Writing Program proudly presents The Small Door of Your Death, a poetry collection written by Sheryl St. Germain, published by Autumn House Press.

 The event is free and open to the public.
 Contact MFA Program Assistant, Kelly Kepner, at email@example.com for more information.